ENVIRONMENTAL PROGRAMS MANAGER, R25

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus knowledge of program planning and evaluation and administrative principles and practices.

-Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying experience in a supervisory capacity.
+Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying professional experience in a supervisory or administrative capacity.

 Level III Code: R25C Salary Band: P

 At this level employees are assigned responsibilities for assisting in the direction of a major comprehensive statewide environmental or consumer protection program, division, or department and the coordination of program activities with other environmental or public health programs of the state.
 In this role they will assist in budgeting and planning for future program direction, set standards within federal and state guidelines, direct studies of program needs, review and analyze information from studies and projects for immediate and long-range program development, direct staff training programs, make recommendations concerning environmental or public health legislation, and perform various administrative functions as assigned.